AI Agents

 The saving is not primarily the licence cost, though that is material.
 The saving is the permanent elimination of a recurring obligation to vendors whose pricing, terms, and product roadmaps Graph Digital did not control.
 Every time one of those vendors raised prices, changed licensing terms, or deprecated a feature, Graph Digital needed to respond.
 That obligation is gone.

-Research from Zylo (2025) analysing $40 billion across 40 million licences found that 46 to 51 percent of SaaS licences are unused, costing enterprises $18 to $19.8 million annually in wasted spend.
-Gartner forecasts that by 2030, 35 percent of point-product SaaS tools will be replaced by AI agents or absorbed within larger agent ecosystems (via Deloitte TMT Predictions, 2026).
-The finance reconciliation agent is one such point-product replacement: not a prediction, but a production result.
+The market is catching up to this logic.
+Deloitte TMT Predictions 2026 forecasts that by 2030, 35 percent of point-product SaaS tools will be replaced by AI agents or absorbed within larger agent ecosystems.
+The finance reconciliation agent is one such point-product replacement.
+Not a forecast — a production result.

 Why CLI tool interfaces and not MCP: the production architecture decision